Why Paper Rose Co.?

 How does it work?

-- First, fill out this quote request form (right here on this page).
-After I receive your request I'll ask you to send me a photo (or more if you have them) of the bouquet or wedding flowers you want to recreate.
+Use the form right here on this page.
+After I receive your request, I'll ask you to send me a photo (or more if you have them) of the bouquet or wedding flowers you want to recreate.

-- Once we've agreed upon a scope for the piece, I'll setup a private listing (right here on this site) so that you can check out and pay for your project.
+Once we've agreed upon a scope for the piece, I'll set up a private listing (right here on this site) so that you can check out and pay for your project.
+At this point, your work is done!

-- Upon payment and according to the schedule, I begin making your piece.
-I typically send photos of my progress while I'm working, and once the project is complete I'll send you final studio photos, instructions for handling, and a gorgeous arrangement ready to be gifted!
+Upon payment and according to the schedule, I begin making your piece.
+Once the project is complete I'll send you final studio photos, instructions for handling, and a gorgeous arrangement ready to be gifted!

 What should I plan to spend?

 I price all anniversary bouquets strictly by the stem—which start at $15 a piece.
 I do not charge a design fee for these projects since I'm not the one designing them.
 (You already paid for that part!).
-That said, I do put a lot of extra attention into these pieces, and they are typically composed of highly customized blooms that I often color by hand to get just right.
+That said, I do put a lot of extra attention into these pieces, and they are typically composed of highly customized blooms that I work hard to get just right.

 How much time do you need?

 Ideally, I like to plan these projects at least a month out.
-But I also know that things happen, and sometimes people forget about anniversaries until say—I don't know—a week ahead of time!
-(It happens to the best of us.)
+But I also know that things happen, and sometimes anniversaries sneak up on you!
 Send me your information, and I'll see what I can do.

 How will the flowers arrive?